Blosc/blogsite/pages/blosc-in-depth.rst

 We understand that every user has unique needs, so we have made it possible to `register your own codecs and filters <https://www.blosc.org/posts/registering-plugins/>`_ to better adapt Blosc to different scenarios.
 Additionally, you can request that they be included in the main C-Blosc2 library, which not only allows for easier deployment, but also contributes to creating a richer and more useful ecosystem.

-Additionally, we have created `Btune <https://btune.blosc.org>`_, an innovative AI tool that can automatically determine the best compression parameters for your specific use case.
-The Blosc Development Team is continuously working on improving it to meet your needs.
+Additionally, `ironArray SLU <https://ironarray.io>`_ created `Btune <https://ironarray.io/btune>`_, an innovative deep learning tool that can automatically determine the best compression parameters for your specific use case.
+The ironArray team is continuously working on improving it, and provides commercial support to ensure that it meets your needs.

 Is Blosc Ready for Production Use?
 ----------------------------------